suryachintu/Quora-Insincere-Questions-Kaggle/README.md

 ### 5. Deep Learning Model

+You can find the notebook [here](notebooks/Quora-LSTM.ipynb)

 We will be using Bidirectional LSTM with a [Attention Layer]() folowed by a dense layer of 64 units and another dense layer of 32 units with [elu](https://ml-cheatsheet.readthedocs.io/en/latest/activation_functions.html#elu) activation function for our model.
-Attention Layer is based on the Dzmitry Bahdanau research paper https://arxiv.org/pdf/1409.0473.pdf and custom keras implementation is taken from kaggle kernel https://www.kaggle.com/qqgeogor/keras-lstm-attention-glove840b-lb-0-043 and detailed explaination will be found in this [notebook](notebooks/AttentionLayerDemo.ipynb), in this notebook there is a detailed explanation of input shapes and output shapes at of each operation used for the implmentation.
+Attention Layer is based on the Dzmitry Bahdanau research paper https://arxiv.org/pdf/1409.0473.pdf and custom keras implementation is taken from kaggle kernel https://www.kaggle.com/qqgeogor/keras-lstm-attention-glove840b-lb-0-043 and detailed explaination will be found in this [notebook](notebooks/AttentionLayerDemo.ipynb), in this notebook there is a detailed explanation of input shapes and output shapes at of each operation used for the implementation.

 ```python
 model = Sequential()